Olin-DSA/DSA-18/datastructures/day02/README.md

 ## Code

-In this homework assignment, you will be implementing your own linked list, doubly-linked list, and pseudo priority queue.
+In this homework assignment, you will be implementing your own doubly-linked list and pseudo priority queue.
 You will also augment the stack to support the `maxElement` operation.
 With each problem, we will add functionality to our classes to more closely match the real functionality of said data structures.

 ### Provided for you